Iraqi federal court deems Kurdish oil and gas law unconstitutional | Headlines

 Iraqi federal court deems Kurdish oil and gas law unconstitutional

-Iraq's federal court on Tuesday deemed an oil and gas law regulating the oil industry in Iraqi Kurdistan unconstitutional, according to a document seen by Reuters.
-The ruling also stated that the oil ministry must be allowed to audit all agreements concluded by the KRG with oil and gas companies.
-The KRG continues to export crude through Ceyhan, a shipping source told Reuters.
+Iraq's federal court on Tuesday deemed an oil and gas law regulating the oil industry in Iraqi Kurdistan unconstitutional and demanded that Kurdish authorities hand over their crude supplies, according to a document seen by Reuters.

 - Country: